Therapy Designed for You

 My Approach: Compassionate, Strength-Based, and Collaborative

 Therapy isn’t about “fixing” you—it’s about helping you connect with the parts of yourself that already hold insight, strength, and healing potential.
-Through primarily virtual sessions, I use evidence-based, client-centered approaches that honor your lived experiences and innate strengths.
 You are the expert in your life; I am here as an ally and guide.
 Modalities that I often draw from include:

 • Internal Family Systems (IFS) – Understanding the different emotional “parts” within you and finding balance.